chrisdim/computer_vision_ntua/README.md

 ## Exercise 3.6: One-Step Metric Rectification for the removal of the projective and affine distortion components

-In this optional exercise we were asked to implement a one-step metric rectification algorithm based on the book of
+In this optional exercise we were asked to implement a one-step metric rectification algorithm based on [1].
+The algorithm gets an image as input that seems as if it was taken from the side.
+The output is an approximation of the photo, if it was taken from the front.

 <p align="center">
   <img width="440" height="260" src="https://github.com/d-dimos/computer_vision_ntua/blob/master/problem_sets/paintings.jpg?raw=true">